natashaclerkin/maisigh-MS4/README.md

 As a new user, I would like to:
 - View a visually clean and appealing homepage so that I can instantly understand the purpose of the site and navigate its offering easily.
-- Access the site from any mobile, tablet or desktop devices so that I can have an equally enjoyable experience regardless of the selected device/platform.
+- Access the site from any mobile, tablet or desktop device so that I can have an equally enjoyable experience regardless of the selected device/platform.
 - View content without the requirement to register so that I can quickly locate a specific jewellery piece.
 - Browse and filter jewellery by product type, rating, name or price so that I can easily find inspiration for a jewellery piece.
 - View a list of items by product type/name/details keyword search criteria so that I can quickly locate a specific jewellery piece.
-- Learn more about where the products come from so that I can trust that I'm purchasing ethically-sourced products supporting the environment.
+- Learn more about where the products come from so that I can trust that I'm purchasing ethically sourced products supporting the environment.
-- View more specific product information about a particular jewellery piecesuch as materials used, dimensions etc.
+- View more specific product information about a particular jewellery piece such as materials used, dimensions etc.
 - View the total cost of a potential order containing multiple products.
-- Register a profile easily so that I can store address and billing information to streamline order process on future visits.
+- Register a profile easily so that I can store address and billing information to streamline the order process on future visits.

 As a returning user, I would like to:
 - Log in and out without encountering issues so that I can have an enjoyable user experience.